 Session Seven: Tuesday, March 21, 6:30 – 8:30 pm

 An exploration of her nutrition methods, medical treatments and body/soul connections, still in use.

 Retreat: Friday, April 21, 7:00 – 9:00 pm and Saturday April 22, 9:00 am – 3:00 pm

 CLOSING RETREAT with lunch included, presented by Avis Clendenen

-Avis Clendenen will explore in greater depth the richness that Hildegard and Carl Jung, 12th and 20th century mystics, bring to us precisely because we need them now more than ever.
-Avis will draw on technology and the arts, scholarly research, and ritual, with plenty of time for group conversation and engagement.
+Through presentations, ritual, and group discussion, Avis Clendenen will explore in greater depth and richness that Hildegard of Bingen and Carl Jung, 12th and 20th century mystics bring to us precisely because we need them now more than ever.

 Experiencing Hildegard: Jungian Perspectives